sektorcap/ingest-anonymize/README.md

 In order to install this plugin, you need to create a zip distribution first by running

+Remember to set the `elasticsearchVersion` parameter in your `gradle.properties` file.

 ```bash
 gradle clean check
 ```